deore-pooja/LungDisease_Predictor/README.md

 TensorFlow with Keras

+# Project Flow

+1) Data Preparation: Ensure the lung image datasets are placed in the data/ directory.

+2) Training: Use the provided notebooks and scripts to train the model.

+3) Evaluation: Run evaluation scripts to assess the model's performance.

+4) Prediction: Use the trained model to predict lung cancer on new sample images.

 # Usage

 1) Clone the repository or copy the Jupyter Notebook file to your local machine.

 2) Install the required Python libraries.